 - Control Plane remote provisioning based on UE Parameters Update Procedure as defined in TS 23.502 [6] can be used for provisioning of SO-SNPN credentials;

+- The Onboarding Network support User Plane remote provisioning at least.
+The UE optionally support the Control Plane remote provisioning or the User Plane remote provisioning.

 Editor's note: SA WG3 feedback will need to be taken into account for including of the CP based provisioning.